CaptainDario/DaKanji-mobile/README.md

 ## Credits
 * design and UI: Massive shout out to [Ellina](https://github.com/nurellina)!
 Without your help the app would not look and feel half as good as it does now.
-* icon:
+* icon/banner:
-  * "Buddha, with kudos to 2ch/fl/ and HatNyan" and a font from [Adrian Jordanov](https://www.1001fonts.com/theater-font.html)
+  * Thanks "Buddha, with kudos to 2ch/fl/ and HatNyan" for helping with the icon design and making the banner.
+Also thank you [Adrian Jordanov](https://www.1001fonts.com/theater-font.html) for the banner font.